nheidloff/heidloffblog/_posts/2023-03-03-introduction-to-prompt-tuning.md

 In difference to `Fine Tuning` no changes are required in the pretrained model weights (parameters).
 This makes a huge difference since changing the underlaying model is very expensive.
 The model is 'frozen'.
 Additionally, less labeled data is required, when using Prompt Tuning.

 In difference to `Prompt Engineering` users don't have to try out different prompts, for example via few shot learning, to find the best possible prompts.
-Instead, different prompt options are compared and optimized for specific tasks by data scientists and via automation.
+Instead, different prompt options (more concrete: continuous embeddings) are compared and optimized for specific tasks by data scientists and via automation.

 The article [What is prompt-tuning?](https://research.ibm.com/blog/what-is-ai-prompt-tuning) explains the advantages:

 > Prompt-tuning is an efficient, low-cost way of adapting an AI foundation model to new downstream tasks without retraining the model and updating its weights.

-For prompt tuning, the context must be passed in again with every request in conversations since the prompts do not change the model.
+For prompt tuning, the context (more concrete: prompt embeddings) must be passed in again with every request in conversations since the prompts do not change the model.

 ## Simple Example